Accessibility Tools

 Declaration of love to the sunny city of Lienz

-I n every season you are beautiful,
+I n every season you are beautiful

-L ienz, I just have to see you again soon.
+L Ienz, I just have to see you again soon.

-O open, lively, attractive and traditional,
+O Ffen, lively, attractive and traditional,

-E whether tobogganing, hiking or shopping,
+E Gal whether when sledding, hiking or shopping,

 Fabian Meschenmoser, Deggenhausertal

-Dear Marketing Team
+Dear Marketing Team,

 Best regards to the sunny city of Lienz from Hilde Recklies from Lemgo in Germany